postmanlabs/labs-docs/src/pages/docs/running-collections/building-workflows.md

 ### Use setNextRequest() in pre-request or test scripts

 You can use `postman.setNextRequest()` in the pre-request script or the test script of a request.
-If more than one valued is assigned, the last value that is set takes precedence.
+If more than one value is assigned, the last value that is set takes precedence.

 ### Specify the next request using the request ID